Sertifi/Samples/Salesforce/OnePassTriggerSample/Readme.md

     }
 ```

-- Refer to the sample onepass code from the bitbucket for more details.Here is the link
+- Refer to the sample onepass code from the bitbucket for more details.
+Here is the link

      https://bitbucket.org/sertifi/samples/src/master/Salesforce/OnePassApexSample/OneCallCreateObjects/